GoogleCloudPlatform/click-to-deploy/k8s/sample-app/README.md

 How to use Sample App

-## Follow the on-screen steps
+## Customize the installation

 To set Sample App, follow these on-screen steps to customize your installation:

-*   Do something
+> Add steps to customize the application, if applicable.
+Delete this note when you start editing.

 # Scaling

-How to scale Sample Application

 # Backup and restore